qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

 Another useful tool is the :guilabel:`Zoom to Feature` tool, that tells QGIS to zoom to the feature of interest.

 #.
-In the :guilabel:`Attribute Table`, right-click on attribute ``r2855697``.
+In the :guilabel:`Attribute Table`, right-click on  any cell in the
+   row that has the attribute value ``r2855697`` for the field ``full_id``.
 #.
 In the context menu, click on :guilabel:`Zoom to Feature`

    .. figure:: img/zoom_to_feature.png
      :align: center

    Look at the Map Canvas.
-You now should see the polygon occupy the extent of the Map Canvas area.
+The polygon should now occupy the extent of the Map Canvas area.

 You may now close the attribute table.